bitcoin-dev-project/warnet/DESIGN.md

 ### The resources configuration pipeline - an example
 It is important to focus on the pipeline that takes *resources*, copies them into user directories, and translates them into Kubernetes objects.
 To make this possible and to achieve a more stateless configuration, Warnet uses Helm which provides templating for Kubernetes configuration files.

-Looking more closely at the *resources* section, for example, we can focus in on the *namespaces* directory.
+Looking more closely at the *resources/charts* section, for example, we can focus in on the *bitcoincore* directory.
 Inside, there is an example *namespaces.yaml* and *namespace-defaults.yaml* file.
-These configuration files are provided to the user when the `warnet admin init` command is invoked.
-This provides the user the opportunity to change those configuration files by specifying a set of participants who will have access to the simulated Bitcoin network.
-When `warnet deploy [namespaces_folder]` command is run by the user, it will apply the configuration data to the Helm chart found in the *charts* directory of the *resources* section.
+These configuration files are provided to the user in their project directory when the `warnet init` command is invoked.

+This provides the user the opportunity to change those configuration files and modify both configuration defaults for all nodes, along with specific node settings.
+When `warnet deploy [project-dir]` command is run by the user, it will apply the configuration data to the Helm chart found in the *charts* directory of the *resources* section.
 The Helm chart acts as a template through which the user's configuration data is applied.

 In this way, there is a pipeline which starts with the user's Stateful Data which is then piped through the Helm templating system, and then is applied to the Kubernetes cluster.

 > [!TIP]
 > Along with the python source code, all resources found in the *resources* directory are also included in the `warnet` python package.
 > In this way default resources such as helm charts are available to the CLI application via the `importlib.resources` module.

+> [!TIP]
-To learn more about the resources configuration pipeline used in Warnet see the [configuration](docs/config.md) overview.
+> To learn more about the resources configuration pipeline used in Warnet see the [configuration](docs/config.md) overview.